expo/expo/docs/pages/classic/building-standalone-apps.md

 Expo CLI is a command-line application required to build standalone apps.
 It is installed as a global npm package.
 If you have not installed it, go through the [installation steps in the Expo CLI documentation](/workflow/expo-cli/#installation).

-You must have an Expo account created or logged.
-When running the build command, you can create a new one or log in to your existing account.
+You must have an Expo account and be logged in to create a build.
+When running the build command, you can create a new account or log in to an existing account.

 Developers using **Windows** operating system must have WSL enabled.
 If you do not have it installed, follow this [installation guide](https://docs.microsoft.com/en-us/windows/wsl/install).
 When it prompts for choosing a Linux distribution, we recommend picking Ubuntu from the Windows Store.
 Launch Ubuntu at least once and then use an admin PowerShell to run the command: